Towards Human-Guided, Data-Centric LLM Co-Pilots: Related Work

 Among existing frameworks, \emph{OpenHands} \citep{wang2024openhands} and \emph{Data Interpreter} \citep{hong2024datainterpreter} are the closest to incorporating data-centric aspects and are particularly relevant due to their emphasis on multi-step reasoning and dynamic task execution.

 \paragraph{Challenges with Existing Co-pilots.} Despite the progress demonstrated by OpenHands, Data Interpreter, and similar systems, several key challenges remain (C1-C4): \begin{itemize} \item \textbf{(C1) Overlooking Data-Centric Challenges:} Existing co-pilots often overlook data quality issues such as multi-measurements, noise, outliers, and missingness.
-In particular, they don't integrate state-of-the-art data-centric tools.
+In particular, they do not integrate state-of-the-art data-centric tools.
 They also fail to incorporate domain-specific reasoning for tasks requiring contextual interpretation, such as deciding how to deal with multiple measurements or whether a statistical anomaly is meaningful or erroneous.
-The integration of human expertise is vital for this contextual reasoning. \item \textbf{(C2) Static Workflow Architectures:} Many systems operate with predefined task structures, making them ill-suited for workflows where the data science flow is dependent on the unique challenges in the data or can be influenced via human expertise in a dynamic manner. \item \textbf{(C3) Healthcare-Specific Challenges:} The inability of these systems to contextualize healthcare data poses risks to using currently available frameworks.
+The integration of human expertise is vital for this contextual reasoning. \item \textbf{(C2) Static Workflow Architectures:} Many systems operate with predefined task structures, making them ill-suited for data science workflows which depend on the unique challenges in the data or can be dynamically influenced via human expertise. \item \textbf{(C3) Healthcare-Specific Challenges:} The inability of these systems to contextualize healthcare data poses risks to using currently available frameworks.
 Some examples already mentioned include erroneous exclusion of clinically meaningful extreme lab values or data redundancy when retrieving data from electronic medical records or bioinformatic pipelines.
 Again, the integration of human expertise along with data-centric tools is vital in this regard. \item \textbf{(C4) Shallow Reasoning:} While these systems excel at automating task execution, they lack mechanisms for higher-level reasoning about data, such as validating correlations, diagnosing feature leakage, or ensuring robustness after data transformations. \end{itemize}